Explanation of Orders Received for Machinery

 2. Areas Covered by the Survey

-280 Manufacturers in the major machinery sectors were selected to examine more than 80% coverage of the total sector when split into the major fields of industrial machinery indicated in Item 5 below.
+280 manufacturers in the major machinery sectors were selected to examine more than 80% coverage of the total sector when split into the major fields of industrial machinery indicated in Item 5 below.
 The data are, as of 1985; the survey of these 280 companies began in April, 1987.

 3. Coverage